Why is the Day of Arafah the most important day of the year?

 Ibn Hajar al Asqalani, the scholar, noted that a special feature of this day, is that Allah Almighty descends to the heavens.
 Usually when we read such statements, we do not attribute any similarity of Allah’s creation to Allah, so we understand that though He descends this bears no resemblance to movement as we understand it.
 Rather it is His extra mercy and forgiveness which descend.

-The Messenger of Allah (peace be on him) said, ‘Our Lord descends to the lowest heaven in the last third of every night, and he says: Who is calling upon me that I may answer him?
+‘Our Lord descends to the lowest heaven in the last third of every night, and he says: Who is calling upon me that I may answer him?
 Who is asking from me that I may give him?
 Who is seeking my forgiveness that I may forgive him?’
 (Bukhari and Muslim)

 There is no other hadith which mentions this descent of extra mercy during the day.